cis547/cis547.github.io/resources/course-vm.markdown

 ##### Pulling Changes and Fixes.

-Using a git repository allows changes and hotfixes to assignments to be made on the fly by the course team.
+Using a git repository allows changes and hot-fixes to assignments to be made on the fly by the course team.
 In order to grab these changes, we may ask you to run a `git pull` in order to get some of the latest lab content.